 - Must check out these houseplant watering tips to learn more.

-The diameter of the pot ranging from 8 to 10 inches is enough to hold a mature peace lily plant.
-Initially, you can plant it in a smaller container which is 6-8 inches wide, and deep similarly or more.
+The diameter of the pot ranging from 8 to 10 inches should be enough to hold a mature peace lily plant.
+Initially, you can plant it in a smaller container that is 6-8 inches wide and deep, similarly or more.
 If you’re growing two-three of these plants together, you’ll need a large 12 inches pot.

-When the plant outgrows the current pot, move it to a new container that is a couple of inches large in the diameter.
-If you don’t want to change the pot, take out the plant and divide the rootball and repot the original plant.
-This way, you’ll have new peace lily plants, and mother plant will have more space to spread the roots.
+When the plant outgrows the current pot, move it to a new container that is a couple of inches large in diameter.
+If you don’t want to change the pot, take out the plant and divide the rootball and repot the mother plant again.
+This way, you’ll have new peace lily plants, and the mother plant will have more space to spread the roots.

 Peace Lily Care

 Maintaining the Humidity

 As you know, peace lily loves to reside in warm and humid conditions.
 To replicate the natural environment of the rainforest, you can mist the plant regularly.
 Fill the spray bottle with dechlorinated water and spray it over the foliage and surrounding.